Chreece/FaceRec_BTHome/README.md

-# FaceRec (BETA) - A simple, local and secure face recognition project.
+# FaceRec - BTHome (BETA)  - A simple, local and secure face recognition project.

 # DISCLAIMER
 The module can be easily manipulated to erase and add faces with physical buttons.
 Please make sure you don't expose them.